 5. Limit login attempts

 Go to WP Security > User Login and select the Login Lockdown tab.
-You can activate the feature by checking Enable Login Lockdown Feature.
-Once checked, you can configure the max login attempts (we recommend using between 3 and 10), the time length of the lockout (we recommend between 30 to 60 minutes) and other settings to ensure this feature is doing its job.
-Make sure to check the Notify By Email option and enter your preferred email.
-This way, if there is ever a login attempt that failed, you will be notified on your email.
+Activate the feature by checking Enable Login Lockdown Feature.
+When checked, you’ll be able to set the max login attempts (we recommend using between 3 and 10), the time length of the lockout (we recommend between 30 to 60 minutes), and other settings to ensure this feature is doing its job.
+Furthermore, make sure to check the Notify By Email option and enter your preferred email.
+This way, if there is ever a failed login attempt, you will get a notification on your email.

-A firewall will stop malicious scripts before they get a chance to mess with the code on your WordPress website.
+A firewall stops malicious scripts before they get a chance to mess with the code on your WordPress website.
 All In One WP Security comes with a basic firewall that’s very easy to use and will be enough for most websites.
-However, if your site contains sensitive data, we recommend that you explore other premium firewalls, such as CloudFlare WAF, Jetpack or others.
+However, if your site contains sensitive data, we recommend that you explore other premium firewalls, such as Cloudflare WAF, Jetpack, or others.

-Go to WP Security > Firewall and select the Basic Firewall Rules tab.
-All you need to do to activate the firewall is to check Enable Basic Firewall Protection.
+To activate the firewall, go to WP Security > Firewall and select the Basic Firewall Rules tab.
+All you need to do to activate it is to check Enable Basic Firewall Protection.

 How to change the database prefix?

-Go to WP Security > Database Security and select that DB Prefix tab.
-Navigate to Generate New DB Table Prefix and change the database prefix to your own (we recommend at least 3 to 6 characters) or check for the plugin to generate a random 6 character string of letters.
-Hit the Change DB Prefix button and that’s it!
-Your database is now much safer.
+Go to WP Security > Database Security and select the DB Prefix tab.
+In the Generate New DB Table Prefix section enter a new database prefix manually (we recommend at least 3 to 6 characters), or click on the checkbox above to generate a random one for you.
+Hit the Change DB Prefix button, and that’s it!
+Your database is much safer now.

-Important note: In some rare cases, changing the database prefix can break your website.
-Before the change, it is recommended to perform a backup.
+Important note!
+In some rare cases, changing the database prefix can break your website.
+For this reason, you should always back up your database before changing the prefix.

 How do you keep your website secure?
-Share your tips and experiences with all of us in the comments below.
+Please share your tips and experiences with all of us in the comments below.